RunestoneInteractive/thinkcspy/_sources/GUIandEventDrivenProgramming/11_gui_program_example.rst

   Initial design of a Whack-a-mole game

-Step 2: Create the basic structure of your interface using appropriate frame widgets.
-You will need to give a size to the frames because they will contain no widgets, which how a frame typically gets its size.
+Step 2: Create the basic structure of your interface using appropriate ``frame`` widgets.
+You will need to give a size to the frames because they will contain no widgets, which is how a frame typically gets its size.
 It is also suggested that you give each frame a unique color so it is easy to see the area of the window it covers.
 Here is a basic start for our whack-a-mole game (`whack_a_mole_v1.py`_):